 Fortune or Misfortune?

-Eclipses throughout history have been associated with both high and low turning points and can coincide with peak success moments.
+Eclipses have been associated with both high and low turning points and can coincide with peak success moments.
 Beethoven was a struggling musician until 1809 when his astrology was affected by an eclipse and three patrons supplied him with a life income.
-The famous artist Van Gogh was inspired into his five most prolific years when an eclipse featured in his chart in 1885.
+The famous artist Van Gogh was inspired into his five most prolific years when coincidentally an eclipse featured in his chart in 1885.

 Predestination or Personal Creation?